-10 Oh tu del mio dolor dolce istrumento!
-Io ti riprendo ancora; E unisco al mesto canto I sospiri d'Isaura, ed il mio pianto.
+Oh tu del mio dolor dolce istrumento! lo ti riprendo ancora; E unisco al mesto canto I sospiri d'Isaura, ed il mio pianto.
+(Prende la sua arpa)24

-24 Without a solution of continuity, the soprano plays the cavatina Assisa a'pie d'un salice, preceded by an extensive ritornello from the harp.
+Without a solution of continuity, the soprano plays the cavatina Assisa a'pie d'un salice, preceded by an extensive ritornello from the harp.
 The harp will also accompany Desdemona throughout the piece.
 It is the most beautiful moment of Act III from a melodic point of view.
-Although the composer labels it as a "canzone" it is not an aria or ??5 ??-A'-A").
+Although the composer labels it as a "canzone" it is not an aria or 25 even a song sensu stricto, 26 but a cavatina in three stanzas (A-A'-A").
 Its structure follows the various verses of the literary text, delimited by punctuation.
-The music remains the same, although, like the bel canto, each subsequent stanza is richly ornamented.
-After the last of the stanzas, a gust of wind breaks some windowpanes: a foretaste of the subsequent storm that pleases Rossini so much.
+The music remains the same, although, like the bel canto, each subsequent stanza is richly for publicity reasons he directs it to an average reader).